mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-bugfixes.md

 ## SKSE Fixes

-There are many bugs in the vanilla game that require SKSE to properly resolve.
+There are many bugs in the vanilla game that require SKSE to resolve.

 You can search to see if a particular bug from the vanilla game not handled by USSEP has been addressed by another mod in the search bar below.